nkmr-jp/zl/README.md

 zl provides [zap-based](https://github.com/uber-go/zap) advanced logging features.

 Its design focuses on the developer experience and is easy to use.
+It is ideal for developing applications, APIs, and command line tools.

 # Features
 ## Selectable output types